buildkite/agent-stack-k8s/docs/podspec.md

 More samples can be found in the
 [integration test fixtures directory](internal/integration/fixtures).

 ### Custom Images

+Almost any container image may be used, but it MUST have a POSIX shell available to be executed at `/bin/sh`.
 You can specify a different image to use for a step in a step level `podSpecPatch`.
 Previously this could be done with a step level `podSpec`.

 ```yaml
 # pipelines.yaml
 agents: